khulnasoft-lab/design.khulnasoft.com/contents/contribute/get-started.md

 is working on it and that the issue is still relevant.
 2. Fork [this project](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com).
 3. Make changes reflecting the issue you’ve chosen to work on.
-4. Create a merge request.
+4. Create a merge request using the [`component-guideline` template](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/blob/master/.gitlab/merge_request_templates/component-guideline.md).
 The earlier you open a merge request, the sooner you can get feedback.
-You can mark it as a Work in Progress to signal that you’re not done yet.
+You can mark it as a Work in Progress (WIP) to signal that you’re not done yet.
 5. Get your merge request approved.
 If your changes involved a new guideline or UX paradigm, then ping a [UX reviewer or maintainer](https://about.gitlab.com/handbook/engineering/projects/#design.gitlab.com)